jbaruch/artifactory-go-example/README.md

 `> jfrog rt go-publish go v1.0.0 --build-name=my-build --build-number=1`

-2. Collect environment variabkes and add them to the build info.
+2. Collect environment variabkes and add them to the build info

 `> jfrog rt build-collect-env my-build 1`

-3. Publish the build info to Artifactory.
+3. Publish the build info to Artifactory

 `> jfrog rt build-publish my-build 1`

+4. Now you can navigate to see the build in Artifactory by using the link in the console log.

 ### Create and publish a Go binary to Artifactory
 Another (more common) use-case is to create a binary executable and publish it to Artifactory.

 We recommend using the exellent [GoReleaser](https://goreleaser.com/) tool for that.
-Check the documentation of GoReleaser to get started and the [Artifactory](https://goreleaser.com/customization/#Artifactory) section to add the right deployment target.
+Check the documentation of GoReleaser to install it.

+Although GoReleaser has [a built-in support for Artifactory](https://goreleaser.com/customization/#Artifactory), we will use the JFrog CLI for actual deployment, and that to include the deployed artifacts in the build info metadata.

-* You'll need a generic repository for the executables.
+1. First, you'll need a generic repository for the executables.
 Click Local Repository under *Create Repositories* in your username drop-down menu in Artifactory UI, and select Generic.

-*//TODO add build-info to goreleaser artifacts**
+We'll call it `binary-releases-local`.

+2. Next, let's init GoReleaser

+`> goreleaser init`

+3. Now let's create the binaries.
+We'll run GoReleaser with `--snapshot` flag to generate the binaries, but skip the deployment.

+`> goreleaser --snapshot`

+4. Once the binaries are generated, let's deploy them to Artifactory with the build information

+`> jfrog rt upload "dist/*.tar.gz" binary-releases-local --build-name=my-build --build-number=1`

+5. Collect environment variabkes and add them to the build info

+`> jfrog rt build-collect-env my-build 1`

+6. Publish the build info to Artifactory

+`> jfrog rt build-publish my-build 1`

+7. Now you can navigate to see the build in Artifactory by using the link in the console log.